abelcarreras/DynaPhoPy/README.md

 2. Download the source code and place it in the installation directory

-3. (optional) Install requirements using pip pip install -r requirements.txt --user
+3. (optional) Install requirements using pip
+   <br>pip install -r requirements.txt --user

 4. Run setup.py to install dynaphopy
-  python setup.py install --user
+  <br>python setup.py install --user

 Executing this software